jnozzi/cocoadev.com/markdown/OpenSourceDevelopers.md

 ----

 Great plan!
 I want that too.
 I hope some real developers (I am not really!) can help make your dream come true.
 Just my 2 cents: I was on the subversion web site this morning (http://subversion.tigris.org) and I just thought while reading your idea that Subversion could already give some of the functionality you are describing (unlimited Undos/history, automatic saving made easier, saving without folders in the repository).
-Have you also checked for existing projects similar to your idea? --General/CharlesParnot
+Have you also checked for existing projects similar to your idea? --CharlesParnot

 ----

 Yeah, I've looked around for apps labeling themselves 'a better word processor,' and really, nothing comes close to this ideal feature set.
 Someone please correct me if I'm missing a lovely app :).
-There's General/LetterStar [http://objectpark.net/ls-download.html] - basically General/TextEdit with a few extra features, and Mellel [http://www.redlers.com/mellel.html], but neither of them solve many problems.
+There's LetterStar [http://objectpark.net/ls-download.html] - basically TextEdit with a few extra features, and Mellel [http://www.redlers.com/mellel.html], but neither of them solve many problems.

 Here's something I had been thinking of, but I hadn't figured how to put into words:
 "White space should not have style, font or pagination properties that are different from the surrounding text.
 In word, when I delete some white space sometimes entire paragraphs and pages change font, size and style all at once.
 That's just wrong.
-Just very, very wrong." - from General/AppleAppsMostWanted.
+Just very, very wrong." - from AppleAppsMostWanted.

 Any developers with an inordinate amount of free time?
 Anyone?
 No, didn't think so :).